robmuh/robmuh.github.com/_posts/2014-01-22-web-accessibility-over-design.markdown

 90s Teleport and Nike [days][], but I've kept up enough to know [bad design](http://robmuh.me) when I see it --- or at least I think so.
 --- OK, OK, what the hell do I know about design?
 I'm just a coder after all, right?
-Let's just say my design-muggle eyes know [really bad design][shittysite] when I see it.
+Let's just say my design-muggle eyes know really [bad][ugly] design when I see it.
 (I'm curious, how long did it take for that site to load for you?
 For me, on a screaming machine it still takes a full two seconds.)
 Still I forgot something we all should remember.